 It is the instructor's responsibility to organize class material as efficiently and effectively as possible at the beginning of each term of instruction.
-At the beginning of the semester, course coordinators will distribute to students the syllabus (a template may be found here) that makes clear the basis of the final grade with regard to the value placed on each course component.
+In the UTCVM, it is an expectation that Canvas should be used to post course materials, slide presentations, and grades for access by students in a timely manner.
+For lecture capture, Panopto should be used.
+Courses should be designed to achieve clearly defined learning outcomes with appropriate evaluation tools and teaching methods.
+At the beginning of the semester, course coordinators will distribute to students the syllabus (a template may be found here that makes clear the basis of the final grade with regard to the value placed on each course component.
 All instructors should set an example for students by being faithful in attendance and punctual in starting and ending classes.
 Students should be informed of all planned instructor absences or other changes as early as possible.
 Changes to the course schedule or syllabus should be minimal after the semester starts.

-In presenting course content, the instructor should always endeavor to adhere to his or her subject; the classroom should not be used as a theater for expression of personal views that are not germane to the course.
+In presenting course content, the instructor should endeavor at all times to adhere to their subject; the classroom should not be used as a theater for expression of personal views that are not germane to the course.
 In addition, instructors should demonstrate professional behavior and avoid disparaging or exclusive language in the classroom, laboratory, and clinical setting.
 Expected behavior of all UT employees falls under the UT Code of Conduct (https://conduct.tennessee.edu/).

-The instructor should be reasonably available to students for questions and supplemental support to ensure learner success.
+The instructor should be reasonably available to students to answer their questions and provide supplemental support to ensure learner success, including during scheduled laboratories and preceding exams.
 Preferred contact times and methods during regular business hours should be communicated to students in the syllabus and reinforced in class.